shreyansh234/kubernetes-devops-project/README.md

 Kubernetes is used to deploy and manage the Dockerized application.

-The `deployment.yaml` file defines:
+The `deployment.yaml` file defines the Kubernetes Deployment and includes:

-- Application Deployment
 - Container image
 - Container port
 - Number of replicas
-- CPU resource requests and limits
+- CPU requests and limits
-- Memory resource requests and limits
+- Memory requests and limits

-The project uses **2 replicas**, which means Kubernetes runs two Pods of the application.
+The application uses **2 replicas**, which means Kubernetes maintains two Pods running the application.

 ---